 Dr Vanessa Lamb is a Geographer at the University of Melbourne.
-In research and teaching in the School of Geography, she focuses on human-environment geographies and political ecology of Southeast Asia.
+As a Senior Lecturer in the School of Geography, she focuses research and teaching on human-environment geographies and political ecology of Southeast Asia.
 Dr. Lamb completed her dissertation, Ecologies of Rule and Resistance, focused on the politics of ecological knowledge and development of the Salween River at York University’s Department of Geography in 2014.

 Her professional experiences include policy analysis and research into the social dimensions of environmental change with Oxfam, International Rivers, TERRA, and UN Women.
 Dr Lamb was also the inaugural Urban Climate Resilience in Southeast Asia (UCRSEA) research fellow at the Munk School of Global Affairs at the University of Toronto, Canada and is an affiliated researcher with the York Centre for Asian Research, York University, Toronto, Canada.